 La Reunion holiday highlights

-La Reunion is far more than a beach holiday destination, but the beaches here are still pleasant.
-The hotels that we’ve hand-picked are focused in one area on the west coast, around the charming villages of St-Leu and St-Gilles-les-Bains.
-St-Leu has a volcanic black sand beach typical of the island, while at popular St-Gilles-les-Bains the sand is unusually golden.
+La Réunion is far more than a beach holiday destination, but the beaches here are still pleasant.
+The hotels that we’ve hand-picked are mostly focused in one area on the west coast, around the charming villages of St-Leu and St-Gilles-les-Bains.
+St-Leu has a volcanic black-sand beach typical of the island, while at popular St-Gilles-les-Bains the sand is unusually golden.
 In this area, natural lagoons formed by coral reefs provide safe places to swim, away from the sharks that inhabit the deeper waters created by the volcanic landscape.
 It’s not permitted to swim outside of these areas.
-Lux Ile de la Reunion has access to one of the best lagoons.
 Each of our hotels is well placed for exploring the rest of the island.
 On the east coast, the towns give way to sugar cane fields and vanilla plantations.

 Volcanoes & cirques

 40% of La Réunion is a UNESCO World Heritage Site, created to protect the island’s rugged volcanic interior.
 At 3,070 metres high, the dormant volcano of Piton des Neiges is the island’s most dominant feature, shrouded in lush subtropical forest.
 It covers most of the north-west of the island and offers a variety of sightseeing and outdoor activities.
 The active Piton de la Fournaise (2,630 metres) is the world’s second most active volcano.
 Situated in the south-east corner of the island, it’s La Reunion’s most popular attraction.
 Follow the forest paths, stop at various viewpoints to see the canyons and lunar landscape, see the crater lake and walk on lava flows from previous eruptions.
 ‘Furnace Peak’, as the volcano’s name translates, erupted as recently as 2004 – and the island continues to grow with the lava spread.